Quick Answer

 Small Crossbody Bag Woven

-Why it works: A floral midi is the most universally appropriate choice for what to wear to a bridal shower across all settings.
+A floral midi is the most universally appropriate choice for what to wear to a bridal shower across all settings.
 It reads celebratory without outshining the bride, and it photographs beautifully in natural light.
 For sandal pairing ideas that work with this silhouette, see these sandal outfit ideas.

 2. Pastel Linen Co-ord Set for a Brunch Shower